snowddd/PunchSystems/NodejsAPI/README.md

 ## 3. Node mongodb.js to create your punchSystemDB

 ## 4. Node server.js to create your API server in port 5001

+## 5. You can test all api in http://localhost:5001/api-docs/